ADVERTISEMENT

 Conclusion:

 High creatinine levels indicate serious medical conditions and create kidney problems.
-It would be best if you visit a doctor to get the best course of treatment for kidney diseases.
+It would be best to visit a doctor to get the best course of treatment for kidney diseases.
 In addition, follow proper lifestyle changes and seek a doctor to undergo proper treatment and dialysis to flush out the toxins and waste products from the kidneys.

 Frequently Asked Questions